Port of Baltimore: History

 After Baltimore's founding, the waterfront developed into drydocks, warehouses, ship chandlers, and industry, including mills, which were built behind the wharves.

 In what is now Canton, further southeast of Baltimore and Fells Point along the Patapsco River, John O'Donnell's plantation was developed in the early 1800s for worker housing and industry, including the Canton Iron Works owned by Peter Cooper and later Horace Abbott during the Civil War and others.

 In 1828, the Baltimore and Ohio Railroad (B&O) began track laying, eventually extending into Locust Point in 1845.
 The arrival of B&O and other railroads made the port a central transshipment point between inland points and the rest of the world.
 By the 1840s, the Baltimore Steam Packet Company ("Old Bay Line") was providing overnight steamship service down the Chesapeake Bay.
 After the Civil War, coffee ships were designed here for trade with Brazil.

 Other industrial activities in Canton included Baltimore Copper Smelting Company and small oil refineries, later purchased by Standard Oil.
 By the end of the nineteenth century, European ship lines had terminals for emigrants from Britain, Ireland, Germany, and Poland.

+On March 26, 2024, the container ship MV Dali struck a support pier of the Francis Scott Key Bridge, causing the bridge to collapse into the Patapsco River and blocking the main shipping channel into the Port of Baltimore.
+Vessel traffic to and from the port was suspended for about 11 weeks.